privacy-scaling-explorations/zkevm-specs/specs/invalid-tx-proof.md

 However we don't check all of them in evm_circuit.
 Some checks can be done in the contract.
 So we separate TX to these 3 types:
 1. `Good TX`: A TX can be executed successfully, which means it comply with that 6 rules defined by the eth yellow paper.
 2. `Neutral bad TX`: A bad TX, but the failure is becuase sth out of a miner's control, e.g., a nonce conflicting TX.
 3. `Malicious bad TX`: A bad TX, but it is submitted because of a malicious proposer.
 For example: a TX with wrong signature, normal miner filter it out.
-The txList contains TX in this type is also treated as invalid txList.
+The txList contains TX in this type is also treated as an invalid txList.
 We use a conditional filter flag `neutral_bad_tx` to tell the difference between type 2 & 3, if the flag is set, the type 2 TX is still handled by the circuit, without any change to state DB.

 ## Proof of invalid transaction